 Learn more about Underage Drinking, Zero Tolerance and DWI laws in North Carolina.

-With over 30 years experience, The Robinson Law Firm has gained immeasurable knowledge and understanding of North Carolina laws as they relate to “zero tolerance” charges, and we know what effective strategies are available in order to defend your case.
+With nearly 40 years experience, The Robinson Law Firm has gained immeasurable knowledge and understanding of North Carolina laws as they relate to “zero tolerance” charges, and we know what effective strategies are available in order to defend your case.
 Our “zero tolerance” defense team is very aggressive in your defense, and along with our extensive knowledge of the law, we’ll work to ensure you receive the best outcome possible.

 WHY YOU NEED A LAWYER